umarsqureshi/DeepSub/README.md

 # DeepSub: Deep Learning for Thermal Background Subtraction in Heavy-Ion Collisions

+## Overview

+This is the official repository for DeepSub, a novel deep learning approach for background subtraction in heavy-ion collisions.
+DeepSub employs a Swin Transformer-based architecture for image restoration to process jet images and separate the hard jet signal from the thermal background.
+The model is trained to preserve jet substructure observables while effectively removing the underlying event background.

 ## Abstract

 Jet reconstruction in an ultra-relativistic heavy-ion collision suffers from a notoriously large thermal background.
 Traditional background subtraction methods struggle to remove this soft background while preserving the jet's hard substructure.
-In this Letter, we present $\texttt{DeepSub}$, the first machine learning-based approach for full-event background subtraction. $\texttt{DeepSub}$ utilizes Swin Transformer layers to denoise jet images and effectively disentangle hard jets from the heavy-ion background. $\texttt{DeepSub}$ significantly outperforms existing subtraction techniques on key observables, achieving sub-percent to percent level closure on jet $p_\mathrm{T}$, mass, girth, and energy correlation functions.
+In this study, we present $\texttt{DeepSub}$, the first machine learning-based approach for full-event background subtraction. $\texttt{DeepSub}$ utilizes Swin Transformer layers to denoise jet images and effectively disentangle hard jets from the heavy-ion background. $\texttt{DeepSub}$ significantly outperforms existing subtraction techniques on key observables, achieving sub-percent to percent-level closure on distributions of jet $p_\mathrm{T}$, mass, girth, and energy correlation functions.
 As such, $\texttt{DeepSub}$ paves the way for precision measurements in heavy-ion collisions.

-## Overview

-DeepSub is a novel deep learning approach for background subtraction in heavy-ion collisions.
-It employs a Swin Transformer architecture to process jet images and separate the hard jet signal from the thermal background.
-The model is trained to preserve important jet substructure observables while effectively removing the underlying event background.

 ## Key Features

-- First machine learning-based approach for full-event background subtraction
+- First machine learning-based approach for full-event background subtraction.
-- Utilizes Swin Transformer architecture for effective image processing
+- Utilizes Swin Transformer architecture for effective image processing.
 - Achieves sub-percent to percent level closure on key jet observables:
-  - Jet $p_\mathrm{T}$
+  - Jet $p_\mathrm{T}$.
-  - Jet mass
+  - Jet mass.
-  - Jet girth
+  - Jet girth.
-  - Energy correlation functions
+  - Energy correlation functions.
-- Preserves jet substructure while removing thermal background
+- As such, preserves jet substructure while removing thermal background.

 ## Technical Implementation

 ### Architecture

 The model is based on the Swin Transformer architecture with the following key components:
-- Input: Jet images (64x64 pixels)
+- Input: Noisy jet images (64x64 pixels).
 - Swin Transformer layers with:
   - 6 stages of depth
   - 180 embedding dimensions